Loop’s Anti-Racism Action Plan

 - Group discussions.

-Contribute to systemic change in Toronto’s design community in 2020 and beyond by contributing to the ArtWorksTO Advisory Committee, whose goal is to increase opportunities in the creative sector for BIPOC and LGBTQ+ people in Toronto.
+4. Contribute to systemic change in Toronto’s design community in 2020 and beyond by contributing to the ArtWorksTO Advisory Committee, which aims to increase opportunities in the creative sector for BIPOC and LGBTQ+ people in Toronto.

 - Mentorship (portfolio reviews or informational interviews with both the design & development team) ;and